Effective Kotlin Item 34: Consider a primary constructor with named optional arguments

 The telescoping constructor pattern is nothing more than a set of constructors for different possible sets of arguments:

-Well, this code doesn't really make any sense in Kotlin, because instead we can use default arguments:
+Well, this code doesn't really make any sense in Kotlin because we can use default arguments instead:

 Default values are not only cleaner and shorter, but their usage is also more powerful than the telescoping constructor.
 We can specify just